Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Model

-For simplicity, we continue to use $\mathcal{I}$ to denote an instance and formulate the problem as in \eqref{eq:problem}.
-Since attractiveness can be zero, the previous scenario is a special case of the choice-based setting, as shown below (with the proof available in Appendix~\ref{sec:proof_special_case}): \begin{lemma} Given an $\alpha$-approximation policy for the choice-based scenario, one can construct an $\alpha$-approximation policy for the reject-or-accept scenario. \end{lemma}
+For simplicity, we continue to use $\mathcal{I}$ to denote an instance and $\overline{V}(\mathcal{I})$ to denote the optimal objective value.
+Since attractiveness can be zero, the previous scenario is a special case of the BAM-based scenario, as shown below (with the proof available in Appendix~\ref{sec:proof_special_case}): \begin{lemma} Under Bernoulli arrivals, any $\alpha$-approximation policy for the BAM-based scenario with $v_{t0} = 0$ immediately yields an $\alpha$-approximation policy for the accept-or-reject scenario. \end{lemma}